 Costs Benefits Description Quantification Description Quantification EU Observatory of Running the EU EUR100,000 per Knowledge N.A. only Energy Poverty.
 Observatory of year. exchange. qualitative. energy poverty.
-NRAs to monitor and report figures on disconnections.
-Better implementation of current legislation Electricity Directive Article 37 (j) and (e).
-No additional cost.
-Improved information on number of disconnections.
-N.A. only qualitative.
+NRAs to monitor Better No additional cost.
+Improved N.A. only and report figures on implementation of information on qualitative. disconnections. current legislation number of Electricity disconnections.
+Directive Article 37 (j) and (e).